This drug has long been used as a hepatoprotective remedy.

 An additional player in liver disease is the gut microbiome.
 The complex interaction of the intestinal flora with the intestinal immune system affects the development of a liver disease phenotype in both mice and patients.

-Over the past 20 years, our understanding of liver disease and its treatment has undergone remarkable evolution.
+Over the past 20 years, our understanding of liver disease and its treatment has remarkably evolved.

-In 2014, about 200 articles on Legalon have been published, among those 8 clinical reports, reflecting the continuing interest in this plant extract.
+In 2014, about 200 articles on Legalon were published, among those eight clinical reports, reflecting the continuing interest in this plant extract.

 Preclinical data show potent anti-inflammatory, antifibrotic, antiviral, and antioxidant properties of Legalon.